Simplicity Our Data Dictionary Manages

 24 Hour Monitoring and Support

 JsonEDI provides automation to ETL similar to what WordPress provides in creating a website.
-Choose plugins based on what you're trying to accomplish.
-Examples include data warehousing or loading a search engine etc. Then our user wizards guide the developer by extracting information from several locations including source data, schema and data models to populate a data dictionary style repository.
+First choose plugins based on what you're trying to accomplish.
+These plugins are rules engines for data warehousing or loading a search engine etc. Then our user wizards guide the developer by extracting information from several locations including source data, schema and data models to populate a data dictionary style repository.
 The metadata can be further modified, if needed, with simple tags to implement ETL functionality.
 Minimal or no coding is required.
 JsonEDI's metadata is centrally managed, responsive to schema changes, semi or fully automatically created, synchronized with database schema and is reused to automate DBA, QA and requirements management tasks.
 We use Json documents for internal processing and can codelessly transform between hierarchical and tabular data.

 JsonEDI, as it name implies, uses Json Documents for internal processing.
 Source data is converted to Json if needed.
 During data persistence, the Json is converted to the native data format of the destination.
 We have several reasons for using Json;